rafaelsamenezes/goto-transcoder/docs/Development.md

 ```

 In here, `exprt::plus` is "+" (I highly recommend setting an LSP to ESBMC and CBMC) while `.operands()` access the "operands" field.
-All these hacks are defined in the function `fix_expression` at `irep.rs`.
+All these hacks are defined in the function `esbmcfixes::fix_expression` at `adapter.rs`.
 Adding new expressions is low hanging fruit (see list of equivalences).

 # List of Irep equivalences